Rahul Ravindran: Career

 He then quit his job and came back to Chennai to try to find work as an assistant director, but before he could do so director Ravi Varman's team members saw his ad work and called him to audition for Moscowin Kavery.
 The film introduced a host of new actors including Samantha, with music carried out by Thaman, then making his debut in music composing.
 However, due to Ravi Varman's date conflicts with his projects as a cinematographer, the film languished in development hell, eventually releasing in August 2010.
 The film gained unanimously poor reviews from critics, with Rahul winning mixed reviews for his performance.
-While a critic from Behindwoods.com noted that "he looks every bit the suave software professional", other critics saying that his performance was "wooden" and that he "smiles too much and looks like he could do well, given the chance".
+Most critics said that his performance was "wooden" and that he "smiles too much and looks like he could do well, given the chance".

 He was next seen in Vignesh Menon's Vinmeengal, where he played Jeeva, who is affected by cerebral palsy.
 The film which also featured Anuja Iyer, Bhavana Rao and Pandiarajan won above average reviews, with Rahul's performance being appreciated.
-The Indian Express cited that "Rahul brings out splendidly not just the physicality of his character, but also the emotional trauma", while Behindwoods.com noted that "the handsome Rahul Ravindran utilizes his opportunity and delivers the goods well."
+Behindwoods.com noted that "the handsome Rahul Ravindran utilizes his opportunity and delivers the goods well."
 However, the critic from The Hindu noted "at times Rahul's trauma doesn't come out effectively, so you feel he could have done better".
-His third film, Chellamuthu's Soorya Nagaram opposite Meera Nandan faced a much smaller release and won average reviews from critics.
+His third film, Chellamuthu's Sooriya Nagaram opposite Meera Nandan faced a much smaller release and won average reviews from critics.
 Playing Vetrivel, a shop mechanic in Madurai, the film focussed on inter-caste marriage and parental opposition, with a critic citing that Rahul is "good and emotes well".
 Later in 2012, he featured in the Telugu film Andala Rakshasi, earning positive reviews for his performance and earning him further opportunities in the Telugu film industry.